9: Biohydrogen - An Introduction

 Photofermentation

 Some photosynthetic bacteria and microalgae use Photofermentation to produce H2 from organic acids like acetic, butyric, lactic, and succinic acids.
-Oxidation of the acids produces CO2, along with H+s and e- for H2 production.
-Electrons are transferred through photosystem I and eventually, believe it or not, nitrogenase.
-It is a fermentation process as the process is anoxic.
+Oxidation of the acids produces CO2 along with protons and electrons for H2 production.
+Electrons are transferred through photosystem I and, eventually, to nitrogenase.
+It is a fermentation process because it is anoxic.

-Some photosynthetic bacteria, like the purple nonsulfur bacteria, a facultative anoxygenic phototroph, and some microalgae, can produce H2 using a simplified system that has only one photosystem and uses the enzyme nitrogenase to produce H2.
-The photosystem can not generate an oxidizing agent strong enough to oxidize H2O, but under anaerobic conditions, they can oxidize organic acids and even H2S to provide electrons from H2 production.
+Some photosynthetic bacteria, such as purple nonsulfur bacteria, a facultative anoxygenic phototroph, and some microalgae, can produce H2 using a simplified system with only one photosystem and the enzyme nitrogenase.
+The photosystem cannot generate an oxidizing agent strong enough to oxidize H2O, but under anaerobic conditions, it can oxidize organic acids and even H2S to provide electrons for H2 production.
 These reactions are shown below in Figure \(\PageIndex{10}\).

 Figure \(\PageIndex{10}\): Photofermentative hydrogen production in PNSB.